 - option to complete year 11 or 12 over a period of up to five years

-While there are organisations in NSW providing alternative schools and services for pregnant and parenting students we are unable to identify government secondary schools that adequately cater for their specific needs.
+While there are organisations in NSW providing alternative schools and services for pregnant and parenting students we were only able to identify one government secondary schools that cater for their specific needs.